 Have you ever tried to help someone who is struggling with poor motivation and low self-esteem?
-Your natural inclination may have been to give them some version of a pep talk to brighten their mood.
+Your natural inclination may have been to give them a pep talk to brighten their mood.
 If your response came out of concern that something was wrong, and out of a desire to help regardless of what the nature of the problem was or any feelings you might have about it, then you would have been showing your friend unconditional positive regard.

 The Perspective Of Psychologist Carl Rogers